Safety instructions for visitors travelling to Brunei

 In the unfortunate event of a minor traffic accident during your visit to Brunei, it is crucial to remain composed at the scene and await the arrival of the police.
 To bolster your case and gather evidence, don't hesitate to request any available CCTV footage that may document the incident.

-Sharia Laws: A Reflection of Brunei's Islamic Identity
+Sharia Laws: A reflection of Brunei's islamic identity

 Brunei, an officially Islamic state since 2019, embraces its Muslim identity through its legal system.
 While visiting or working in Brunei, tourists and foreign workers can generally go about their daily lives without encountering or being affected by Sharia laws, unless involved in severe crimes such as drug offenses or offensive conduct.
 Nonetheless, it is essential to respect the local customs and exercise caution without intentionally challenging the boundaries when in Brunei.